You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 Build credibility

 - You may know your craft, but hiring managers want proof that you can do it better than the next person.
-If you blend in with the average people, then you’re not competitive enough for this role.
+If you blend in with the average man or woman, then you’re not competitive enough for this role.

-- Want to know a little secret on how to stand out from the crowd?
+- Want to know a little secret about how to stand out from the crowd?
 Add qualifications.

 - Are you a certified Project Management Professional or Agile-Certified Practitioner?
 Don’t overlook these: let them be the evidence of your professionalism.